trifork/cheetah-sql-odbc/TriforkTableau.readme.md

   | hostnameVerification   | Indicate whether certificate hostname verification should be performed when using SSL/TLS                        | `true` or `false` | `true`         |
   | tunnelHost             | VPC endpoint hostname if connected through a tunnel or proxy and `AWS_SIGV4` authentication is used              | any string        | `null`         |

-## Customizing the JDBC
+## Customizing the Tableau connector (for JDBC)
-As the ODBC the JDBC customizing tasks are defined in two main areas:
+Differently from PowerBI connector the structure and development phases are different:

-   - The corrispective of `PowerQuery SDK` and M language for the PowerBI frontend in Tableau is `TDVT`, the coding language is mainly Javascript and the output is a `.taco` file.
+  - The corrispective of `PowerQuery SDK` and M language for the PowerBI in Tableau is `TDVT`, the coding language is mainly Javascript and the output is a `.taco` file.

-   - The corrispective of C/C++ logic for the backend in ODBC is instead in Java with Gradle over the output as `.jar` file.

-The packaging phase that is made from a specific Python module and is available a step by step guide to run the [connector-packager](https://tableau.github.io/connector-plugin-sdk/docs/package-sign).
+  - The packaging phase that is made from a specific Python module and is available a step by step guide to run the [connector-packager](https://tableau.github.io/connector-plugin-sdk/docs/package-sign).

-The frontend development environment is based on Python which has some requirement, installations and settings that can be explored in [TDVT](https://tableau.github.io/connector-plugin-sdk/docs/tdvt).
-A general explanation of the source code and specifically the [structure](https://tableau.github.io/connector-plugin-sdk/docs/) of a project is provided.
+The frontend (connector) development environment is based on Python which has some requirement, installations and settings that can be explored in [TDVT](https://tableau.github.io/connector-plugin-sdk/docs/tdvt).
+A general explanation of the source code and specifically the [structure](https://tableau.github.io/connector-plugin-sdk/docs/) of a standard project is provided.

+## Customizing the driver JDBC
+Differently from ODBC the JDBC the customizing development path are defined into one:

+   - The corrispective of C/C++ logic for the backend in ODBC is developed instead in Java with Gradle over the output as `.jar` file.

-The backend development environment instead is [OpenSearch - JDBC repo](https://github.com/opensearch-project/sql-jdbc), which include the source code, instructions and Gradle files for packaging.
+The backend (driver) development environment instead is [OpenSearch - JDBC repo](https://github.com/opensearch-project/sql-jdbc), which include the source code, instructions and Gradle files for packaging.

 ### Preparation and Test
 Is required a slightly different procedure for make the connector working.

-1. The `.taco` file should be placed in windows `C:\Users\User\Documents\My Tableau Repository\Connectors\`
+1. The connector as `.taco` file should be placed in windows `C:\Users\User\Documents\My Tableau Repository\Connectors\`

-2. The `.jar` file of the JDBC driver instead, should be placed in `C:\Program Files\Tableau\Drivers`
+2. The driver as `.jar` file of the JDBC driver instead, should be placed in `C:\Program Files\Tableau\Drivers`